3mdeb/news-and-ideas/blog/content/post/2020-05-06-ipxe-https.md

 git clone --recurse-submodules https://review.coreboot.org/coreboot.git
 ```

 It may take a while with submodules.
-Next ensure you have the docker container
+Next ensure you have docker container for
-for building coreboot:
+building coreboot:

 ```bash
 docker pull coreboot/coreboot-sdk:65718760fa
 ```

-It also takes a while to download (about 2GiB).
-If you do not have docker,
+It also takes a while to download the image (about 2GiB).
+If you don't have
-refer to the [documentation](https://docs.docker.com/get-docker/) for your
+docker, refer to the [documentation](https://docs.docker.com/get-docker/)
+dedicated for your operating system, where you will find installation steps.
+Now
-operating system how to install it.
-Now when all the pieces are in place,
+when all the pieces are in place, launch the docker container and mount the
-launch the docker container and mount the directory with previously cloned
+directory with previously cloned coreboot source:
-coreboot source:

 ```bash
 docker run --rm -it -v $PWD/coreboot:/home/coreboot/coreboot -w /home/coreboot/coreboot coreboot/coreboot-sdk:65718760fa /bin/bash
 ```

 The command above mounts the directory called `coreboot` (should be present
-after cloning in your current directory) to the `/home/coreboot/coreboot`
+after cloning in your current directory) to the `/home/coreboot/coreboot` inside
-inside the container and automatically changes the working directory to it
+the container and automatically changes the working directory to it after
-after entering the container.
-Now you should have a working bash inside the
+entering the container.
+Now you should have working bash inside the container:
-container:

 ```bash
 coreboot@be615cb9f097:~/coreboot$